CoderXam/PhysicsSimulator/README.md

 The red lines show the acceleration of the particles and the yellow lines show the velocity.

-Note that the text showing fps and particle count only works when running the program from the main project source directory (run ``` ./build/PhysicsSimulator.exe ```)

 ## How to download

 Go to [Releases](https://github.com/CoderXam/PhysicsSimulator/releases/) and download any zipped file from the list.